game-ai-platform-team/tira-ai-local/README.md

 #### Tags

+When your AI reads any of these tags, it should perform the described action:

 -   `MOVE:<move>`

-    -   Process the opponent's move.
+    -   **Action**: Someone played this move, process it.
     -   **Data Format**: The move made by the opponent.
+See the [game specific instructions](#game-specific-instructions) for the format each game uses.
     -   **Example**: `MOVE:e2e4` indicates White's opening move in chess.

 -   `PLAY:`

-    -   Play one move in the current position.
+    -   **Action**: Play one move in the current position.
+See the [output section](#ai-communication-protocol-output) for information on returning moves to the program.
     -   **Data Format**: None.

 -   `BOARD:<board_state>`

-    -   Set the board to the specified state.
+    -   **Actions**: Set the board to the specified state.
     -   **Data Format**: A string representing the board state.
+See the [game specific instructions](#game-specific-instructions) for the format each game uses.
     -   **Example**: `BOARD:rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1` sets a chess board to the starting position.

 -   `RESET:`
-    -   Reset the board to the starting position.
+    -   **Action**: Reset the board to the starting position.
     -   **Data Format**: None.

+**Note:** Your AI may recieve multiple `PLAY:` or `MOVE:` tags in a row.
+It should be able to recognize whose turn it is, and play moves for either side in a game.

 <details>
     <summary>Reading Tags Python Example</summary>